 After Ali, we say goodbye to the Germans, who continue on to Kathmandu.
 Ben takes off for Canada immediately and after a few more weeks of trekking and travelling, Melissa and I pack our bags, box our bikes and hop on a plane destined for home.
 Looking out the window, I watch China shrink until the land is blurred of colours and collapsed of contours.
 The Silk Road we spent four months biking disappears from view in minutes.

-This article originally appeared in Outpost Magazine, July/August 2007.
+- This article first appeared in Outpost magazine.